Josverl/micropython-p1meter/readme.md

         - [ ] gc
         - [ ] sys
 network:
--
+- [ ] wifi.wlan_stable does not properly reflect the state
+- [ ] clear last sent state on network reconnect
+- [ ] set config.dhcp hostname + last MAC bit
+- [ ] LOW PRIO - fix weird UART0 disconnect on LOLIN32 Pro when starting up the network (does not repro on other hardware , and nospiram FW fails to load as well)
 - [x] more robust network reconnection
-- [ ] clear last sent state on network reconnect
+- [x] add log descriptions for common connection errors
 - test cases
   - [disable wifi / enable wifi]
     - [ok] test / repro network disconnect - re-connect